mikebrady/shairport-sync-for-openwrt/README.md

 * select `Network > IP Addresses and Names > avahi-autoipd`

-Having confirmed your choices and exited do a `make`.
+Having exited and confirmed your choices, do a `make`.
 That's it -- the image should be ready.